aloicerains/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. Deletes regular files with a .js in current and subdirectories
 11. Counts the directories
 12. Displays the 10 last modified files
+13. Displays and sorts words in a single line